-- Executing our animal care strategy, and measuring our performance on initiatives that advance the Five Freedoms and Five Domains - Requiring third-party suppliers to commit to Maple Leaf Foods' animal welfare standards in procurement contracts and our Supplier Code of Conduct - Continuing to reduce or eliminate antibiotic use across our supply chains, while recognizing the importance of providing necessary medication to sick or injured animals - Committing to transparency in our communications, including reporting on our goals, progress and performance - Upholding our Animal Care Golden Rules through rigorous incident investigations and senior management reviews - Creating new, customized animal care training modules for fresh pork and poultry plants - Requiring all drivers, internal and external, to have transportation training that's verified and tracked - Requiring all our pork and poultry operations to undergo an annual independent audit, and to correct any deficiencies immediately - Utilizing third-party remote video auditing (RVA) in all of our hatcheries and processing facilities to advance training and operating practices and to respond swiftly to any animal welfare incidents - Conducting internal audits of our third-party broiler farmers to ensure they are meeting our standards of animal welfare
+- Executing our animal care strategy, and measuring our performance on initiatives that advance the Five Free-doms and Five Domains Dequiring third party suppliers to committee Maple Environmental enrichments are important because they provide animals with more opportunities to express their natural species-specific behaviours, such as pecking, rooting and perching, and can enhance their mental and physical health.
+Eliminated surgical castration in piglets under our management by implementing immuno-castration species-specific behaviours, such as pecking, rooting and perching, and can enhance their mental and physical health. - Requiring third-party suppliers to commit to Maple Leaf Foods' animal welfare standards in procurement contracts and our Supplier Code of Conduct - Continuing to reduce or eliminate antibiotic use across our supply chains, while recognizing the importance of providing necessary medication to sick or injured animals - Committing to transparency in our communications, including reporting on our goals, progress and performance - Upholding our Animal Care Golden Rules through rigorous incident investigations and senior management reviews - Creating new, customized animal care training modules for fresh pork and poultry plants - Requiring all drivers, internal and external, to have transportation training that's verified and tracked - Requiring all our pork and poultry operations to undergo an annual independent audit, and to correct any deficiencies immediately - Utilizing third-party remote video auditing (RVA) in all of our hatcheries and processing facilities to advance training and operating practices and to respond swiftly to any animal welfare incidents - Conducting internal audits of our third-party broiler farmers to ensure they are meeting our standards of animal welfare